moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 | signlanguage     | A visual track for hearing impaired users.                 |
 |------------------|------------------------------------------------------------|

-Custom roles MAY be used as long as they do not collide with the reserved roles.
+Custom roles MAY be used as long as they do not collide with the specified roles.

 ### Is Live {#islive}
 Location: T    Required: Required  JSON Type: Boolean